 Go bridge setup

 Please select a bridge above.
 If you don't select a bridge, you'll have to manually replace occurrences of $bridge with the correct name before running commands.
+The selector requires JavaScript to replace text.

 This page contains instructions for setting up the bridge by running the executable yourself.
 You may also want to look at the other ways to run the bridge: